zach-king/CoolPython/book/chapter04.md

 After storing that in a variable called `page` we can print its contents out and verify the same HTML is received this way as when we view it in a web browser.
+Keep in mind that you can view the source code of a webpage in your browser by right clicking and selecting either *inspect element* or *view source* (I recommend using *inspect element* since you can more accurately tell what elements you are looking at).

 ---